bartonlp/jt-lawnservice.com/README.md

 # JT Lawn Service
-This is the web page for JT (James Thompson) Lawn Service.
+This is the web page for JT (James Thompson) Lawn Service, New Bern, Creven county, North Carolina.